 Q. I have read that the Gold plans sold in the exchanges offer more generous coverage.
 What exactly does a Gold plan cover that isn’t covered by Bronze or Silver plans?

-A. All individual major medical plans (whether Bronze, Silver, Gold, or Platinum) must cover the same essential benefits, including free preventive care; they all provide comprehensive coverage.
+A. All individual/family and small group major medical plans (whether Bronze, Silver, Gold, or Platinum) issued since 2014 must cover the same essential benefits, including free preventive care; they all provide comprehensive coverage.
 This applies both inside and outside the exchanges.

-But plans with the lowest premiums (Bronze, and to a much lesser degree, Silver) require you to pay a larger share of your health costs.
+But plans with the lowest premiums (Bronze, and to a lesser degree, Silver) require you to pay a larger share of your health costs.
 This typically means that your co-pays and deductibles will be higher, and your maximum out-of-pocket will generally be higher as well.

-In 2021, all plans must have maximum out-of-pocket limits that don’t exceed $8,550 for an individual, or $17,100 for a family (these upper limits will increase to $8,700 and $17,400 in 2022).
-But plans can have lower out-of-pocket limits, and that’s typically what you’ll see with Gold and Platinum plans (note that in many areas, Platinum plans are not available in the individual market, although they’re much more common in the small group market).
+In 2023, all plans must have maximum out-of-pocket limits that don’t exceed $9,100 for an individual, or $18,200 for a family (these upper limits will increase to $9,450 and $18,900 in 2024).
+But plans can have lower out-of-pocket limits, and that’s typically what you’ll see with Gold and Platinum plans (note that in many areas, Platinum plans are not available in the individual market).

 How actuarial value works

 The distinction between the metal levels (Bronze, Silver, Gold, and Platinum) is based on the actuarial value (AV) of the plan.
-AV is calculated based on the average percentage of medical costs that the plan would pay, across all of its enrollees.
+AV is calculated based on the average percentage of medical costs that the plan would pay, across all a standard population.
 That includes some enrollees who have barely any medical costs, as well as others who may run up millions of dollars in spending.

 In the case of insureds with very high claims, the insurance company is obviously paying a huge percentage of their costs, since the bulk of the claim would be above the patient’s maximum out-of-pocket limit.
 But for insureds who have very low claims costs, the insured might be paying all or nearly all of the bill if the total cost is less than the deductible.
 So you can’t look at AV from an individual basis; it’s spread across a plan’s entire pool of insureds.